ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/tune_redis.md

 ---
-title: "Tune Redis deployment"
+title: "Tune Redis"
 weight: 4
 layout: "learningpathall"
 ---

+##  Redis Deployment Tuning

 Optimizing Redis application allows you to gain performance improvement without scaling your deployment up (bigger machines/nodes) or out (more machines/nodes).
 This gained performance can either be used, or traded for cost savings by reducing the amount of compute resources provisioned.

-##  Tuning Redis Deployment

 The profile of requests made by clients will vary based on the use case.
 This means there is no one size fits all set of tuning parameters for Redis.
 Use the information below as general guidance on tuning Redis.

 ##  Redis File Configuration